mbritton/Scriptographer-Scripts/Scriptographer-Scripts/README.txt

-ExtractGradientToFlash.js
+Scriptographer Scripts for Adobe Illustrator
 By Mike Britton
 http://www.mikebritton.com

+ExtractGradientToFlash.js
-This script converts the gradient values in an object's fill to ActionScript and MXML GradientEntries for use in Flash and Flex applications.
+Converts the gradient values in an object's fill to ActionScript and MXML GradientEntries for use in Flash and Flex applications

+ExtractHexidecimalValue.js
+Extracts RGB values and displays hexidecimal

 Installation:

 1. Install Scriptographer:
 http://scriptographer.org/tutorials/getting-started/installation-instructions/

-2. Place ExtractGradientToFlash.js in the folder you've chosen to house your Scriptographer scripts.
+2. Place scripts in the folder you've chosen to house your Scriptographer scripts.

-3. Select an object in Illustrator containing a gradient you wish to extract.

-4. Run ExtractGradientToFlash.
+3. Run scripts as needed.

-5. Profit!
+4. Profit!